Travel

 Policy

-1 – Travelers must record their travel expenses in a reimbursement request in Concur, including expenses paid for with their own p-card.
+1 Travelers must record their travel expenses in a reimbursement request in Concur, including expenses paid for with their own p-card or the state’s lodge card.

 • the items or services;